danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 ::: notes

 In December 2022, Emmanuele Bassi wrote a blog post called "On PyGObject" with a call to action to get involved to help Christoph Reiter, the maintainer of the library.
-He went through 3 large use cases of features missing in PyGObject which was really make it hard to recommend.
+He went through 3 large use cases of features missing in PyGObject which really make it hard to recommend.
 These included:

 1. Typed Instances for things like GtkExpression, GtkRenderNode, and GtkEvent.
 These Foundational Types weren't supported since they aren't based on GObjects.
 2. The base wrapper for GObject itself is written in Python instead of using gobject-introspection directly.
-However, this means that constructing and disposing of objects can be difficult because PyGObject doesn't automatically get access to the functions for doing those operations.
+This means that constructing and disposing of objects can be difficult because PyGObject doesn't automatically get access to the functions for doing those operations.
 3. Documentation is spread out everywhere, and a lot of it wasn't updated for GTK4.

 :::